The vital signs are evidence of the body’s current physical functioning.

 Tympanum: A special thermometer is inserted into the patient’s ear for this reading.
 These are electronic, so the unit will beep when the task is complete.

 Skin: A strip thermometer can measure the temperature of a patient’s skin.
 Since this is the least accurate method of taking a patient’s temperature, health professionals will only use it when there is no other way to obtain a patient’s temperature.

 Temporary: A special digital thermometer is used for this reading.
 The device is placed on the forehead and slides along one side of the face.
 It is then held until the unit beeps.

 Measuring the number of beats per minute is how the heart rate is recorded.
 This measurement is usually known as PPM or palpitations per minute.

 The heart rate can be taken in any large artery in the body, although it is usually taken in the radial artery in the wrist.

 To measure PPM without a monitor, place your index and middle finger just above the patient’s wrist in line with the thumb.

-Push gently at the beginning and then apply light pressure once you feel the pulse.
-Be sure not to use your thumb to avoid confusing the patient’s pulse with your pulse.
-Count for 1 full minute to get the most accurate reading.
+Push gently at the beginning, and then apply light pressure once you feel the pulse.
+Be sure not to use your thumb to avoid confusing the patient’s pulse with your vibration.
+Count for one full minute to get the most accurate reading.

-Nowadays there are many electronic devices to measure the heart rate.
+Nowadays, there are many electronic devices to measure heart rate.